wbudic/LifeLog/Current Development Check List.md

 ### v.
 1.8 Encountered/Fixed

-* Bug 16 - Saving new log entries with rtf overrites previous log entries rtf.
+* Bug 16 - Saving new log entries with rtf overides previous log entries rtf.
-* Issue 15 Date diff, showes upside down first range by current date with multiple selections.
+* &#10004; Issue 15 Date diff, showes upside down first range by current date with multiple selections.

   * Range should be selected from date in selected latest to current date last as inbetween difference.